Kim M. Horwood

 In Grade 5, Mr Higgins would throw random story topics at me when I’d finished my work.
 It ignited a crush (not on Mr Higgins), on writing, that continued until I discovered boys.
 When my first love was killed in a car accident at 17, writing saved me from suffocating in grief.
 From those dark hours, emerged the beginnings of a Young Adult Fiction manuscript with magic realism and teen romance themes.
 Like Bryce Courtenay and 'The Power of One', I am using it as a doorstop until I'm ready for a publisher to pry it from my fingers.

-I like to write about relationships, love and loss, about coming of age, our connectedness and our weird lives, and stuff that's distinctly Australian.
+I like to write about relationships, love and loss, about coming of age, our connectedness and our weirdness, and stuff that's distinctly Australian.
 I'm currently working on a contemporary Young Adult Fiction manuscript about broken relationships, family secrets, and how we hurt the ones we love the most, even when we don’t mean to.
 The habits created by Mr Higgins' Grade 5 class never left me, so I also write short stories and children's stories.